espressif/esp-idf/docs/en/api-reference/peripherals/gptimer.rst

 Power Management
 ^^^^^^^^^^^^^^^^

-There're some power management strategies, which might turn off or change the frequency of GPTimer's source clock to save power consumption.
+There are some power management strategies, which might turn off or change the frequency of GPTimer's source clock to save power consumption.
 For example, during DFS, APB clock will be scaled down.
 If light-sleep is also enabled, PLL and XTAL clocks will be powered off.
 Both of them can result in an inaccurate time keeping.

 The driver can prevent the above situation from happening by creating different power management lock according to different clock source.
-The driver will increase the reference count of that power management lock in the :cpp:func:`gptimer_enable` and decrease it in the :cpp:func:`gptimer_disable`.
+The driver increases the reference count of that power management lock in the :cpp:func:`gptimer_enable` and decrease it in the :cpp:func:`gptimer_disable`.
 So we can ensure the clock source is stable between :cpp:func:`gptimer_enable` and :cpp:func:`gptimer_disable`.

 .. _gptimer-iram-safe: